liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/03-generating-the-backend/02-generating-layers.markdown

     ```

 7. Add a finder that retrieves `GuestbooEntry`s by a combination of `groupId`
     and `guestbookId`.
-This supports @product@'s multi-tenancy by only returning
+This supports @sharepoint@'s multi-tenancy by only returning
     those entries that belong both to the current Site and the current
     Guestbook.
 After defining your finder add the closing entity tag: